Rank-Level duality and Conformal Block divisors: Geometric formulation of Theorem

 Conformal embeddings give rise to maps of conformal blocks associated to stable $n$-pointed curves of genus $g$ with chosen coordinates.
 These maps are known as rank-level duality maps.
 We refer the reader to \cite{M1} for more details.

-We are interested in studying the conformal block divisors on $\mon$.
-So we need a coordinate free description of rank-level duality maps.
-The coordinate free description is not straight forward.
+We are interested in studying the conformal block divisors on $\mon$, hence we give a coordinate free description of rank-level duality.